slevithan/oniguruma-parser/src/optimizer/README.md

 Optimizations are applied in a loop until no further optimization progress is made.
 Individual optimization transforms are typically narrow and work best when combined with other optimizations.

-Many additional optimizations are possible and will be added in future versions.

 ## Disable specific optimizations

 ```js